opendatasoft/ods-documentation-explore-api/source/includes/v1/query_language_and_geo_filtering.md

 # Query Language and Geo Filtering

 Filtering features are built in the core of the Opendatasoft API engine.
-Many of the previously listed APIs can take as parameters filters for constraining the list of returned datasets or records.
+Many of the previously listed APIs can take filters as parameters, so that the response only contains the datasets or records you want.

 Note that a given filtering context can simply be copied from one API to another.
 For example, you can easily build a user interface that first allows the user to visually select the records they are interested in, using full-text